 Through the programme, and working in close partnership with organisations, we will help them build a cadre of leaders, not just now but in the future, who are capable of collaborating together so the whole organisation is able to identify and deliver the changes needed to be optimally positioned for the future.

-Dr. Chris Roebuck is programme director for the Future of Financial Services Leadership programme, aimed at preparing leaders in the sector for the future economy.
+Chris Roebuck is programme director for the Future of Financial Services Leadership programme, aimed at preparing leaders in the sector for the future economy.
 The programme is in association with IFS Skillnet and the Banking and Payments Federation Ireland.
+Chris was Visiting Professor of Transformational Leadership Cass Business School London 2009 -18.